 This very much depends on your internet access.
-If you have very solid internet connection, then it will not matter.
+If you have a very solid internet connection, then it will not matter.
 You should note that the internet required to sustain a VoIP phone service system is a mere 10KBPS which is an incredibly small amount in today’s age.
-Both types of phone services are very reliable, however landline services do have a marginal edge against VoIP services in the short run.
+Both types of phone services are very reliable, however, landline services do have a marginal edge against VoIP services in the short run.

-The reliability of a landline phone service comes from the fact that the user gets a separate line for each connection, thus resulting in consistent performance.
+The reliability of a landline phone service comes from the fact that the user gets a separate line for each connection, thus resulting in inconsistent performance.

 Nevertheless, VoIP phone services are far more reliable in the long run because landlines are becoming obsolete.
-Since its inception, VoIP has been continually evolving over time as hardware technology and internet technology has developed.
+Since its inception, VoIP has been continually evolving as hardware technology and internet technology has developed.

 Meanwhile, landlines have stagnated and fewer and fewer people are opting to use them.
 The abilities of VoIP for businesses will only continue to evolve as more and more people invest in VoIP technology and services.
 This makes it the far better option of the two in the long run.

-There are a couple other options outside of VoIP and landline phone services, but they do not boast the same level of reliability or efficiency that these two services provide.
+There are a couple of other options outside of VoIP and landline phone services, but they do not boast the same level of reliability or efficiency that these two services provide.
 The first and more common option is to fully mobilize phone services and opt to only use cell service.

 If you are planning to get the extra cell service for your business or home as a separate service than your personal cell phone, the extra cell service will be rather expensive.
-Also, cell phone services are generally more unreliable than hard wired phone services.
-If reliability and security of your phone calls is of high priority to you, cell service is an inferior product to VoIP and landline phone services.
+Also, cell phone services are generally more unreliable than hard-wired phone services.
+If the reliability and security of your phone calls is of high priority to you, cell service is an inferior product to VoIP and landline phone services.